eddieantonio/compilers/index.md

 [8bit]: https://www.the8bitguy.com/

 For a more in-depth treatment, I recommend Ben Eater's videos.
-They are excellent, go into a technical detail yet remain relatively accessible.
+They are excellent, go into lots of technical detail yet remain relatively accessible.

 Here are a couple of videos that compare C code to 6502 machine code, and show how a CPU actually interprets machine code.